ThinkMarkets Review: Pros & Cons | Updated for 2026

 ThinkMarkets is regulated by the Japanese Financial Services Agency (JFSA) with license no. 0250, the Cyprus Securities and Exchange Commission (CySEC) with license no. 215/13, the Financial Conduct Authority (FCA 629628) in the UK, the Australian Securities and Investments Commission (ASIC 424700), the Financial Sector Conduct Authority (FSCA) in South Africa and the Financial Services Authority (FSA SD060) Seychelles.
 TF Global Markets (UK) Limited is authorised and regulated by the Financial Conduct Authority, FRN 629628.
 TF GLobal Markets (Aust) Limited is the holder of Australian Financial Services Licence number 424700.
 TF GLobal Markets (South Africa) (Pty) Ltd is an authorised financial services provider (FSP No 49835).
 TF Global Markets Int Limited is authorised and regulated by the Financial Services Authority, Firm Reference Number SD060 Seychelles .

-ThinkMarkets, as a business, has a strong set of rules for ensuring honest trading on its own platform.
-For data encryption purposes, it provides an industry-standard secure socket layer (SSL).
+ThinkMarkets, as a company, has a powerful collection of rules for ensuring fair trading on its platform.
+For information encryption purposes, it supplies an industry-standard secure socket layer (SSL).

-In accordance with the organization's privacy regulations, client data is to not be shared with some other institutions or individuals.
-This includes credit history and other financial information.
+As per the company's privacy regulations, customer information is never to be shared with some other institutions or individuals.
+Including credit history and other financial details.

 ThinkMarkets Awards

-ThinkMarkets have won numerous industry awards over the years they have been operating as a financial broker.
-We list the most notable awards for ThinkMarkets below.
+ThinkMarkets have won several industry awards over the time they have been running as an online trading platform.
+We show the most recognised awards for ThinkMarkets here.

 - In 2017 ThinkMarkets was awarded Best Forex Trading Innovation.